-(Source: Reynolds, Johnson & Cullen 2008) Figure 2: Types of Data Collection Activities for Process and Impact Evaluations
+(Source: Reynolds, Johnson & Cullen 2008)

+Figure 2: Types of Data Collection Activities for Process and Impact Evaluations

-It is important to note that not every process or impact evaluation will require the complete set of data collection activities.
-Rather, the evaluation plan specifies the data collection strategies that will be used in each phase of the program evaluation as well as the anticipated budget expenditures for each data collection activity.
+It is important to note that not every process or impact evaluation will require a complete set of data collection activities.
+Rather, the evaluation plan specifies the data collection strategies that will be used in each phase of the program evaluation and the anticipated budget expenditures for each data collection activity.